Debre Sina (monastery): Annual Feasts

 The monastery is the site of a pilgrimage by Eritrean Orthodox believers each year in June.

 The pilgrimage centres on a church above the village where a vision of Mary was said to have been seen by shepherd girls beneath a large boulder.
 The church is built adjacent to and over the rock where the vision was seen.
 The pilgrimage includes thousands of ordinary Eritrean believers camping for one night in the village of Debra Sina, singing, drumming, chanting and celebrating Mary.

 The Church

 Initially, the monastery's church consisted of a large rock formation containing a cell, believed to have been miraculously placed.
 The kine mahlet (Ge'ez: ቅኔ ማኅሌት), the section of the church where psalms and prayers are chanted, was constructed in 1951.

 Monasticism

-The monastic tradition established by Abune Yohani continued for many generations until the monastery was looted by Ahmed Gragn in 1527 AD.
+The monastic tradition established by Abune Yohani continued for many generations until the monastery was looted by Ahmed ibn Ibrahim al-Ghazi in 1527 AD.
 Later, five monks from Debre Bizen Monastery revitalized Debre Sina.
 The monastic lifestyle adheres to the canons of Saint Pachomius, as implemented by Abune Yohani.